As an editor who is not a superhuman, when it comes your manuscript, I strive not for perfection but for excellence.

 If you’d like to talk for thirty minutes about your manuscript’s strengths and weaknesses via telephone or video chat, I’d love to talk with you!
 We can also discuss ways to improve your writing, and what steps you need to take next to achieve your long-term goals.
 Additional conference time can be purchased for $10 per fifteen-minute interval.

-This critique or content edit ensures the entire work is clearly mapped out, whether it is a work of fiction, nonfiction, devotional, or educational manual.
+This critique assessment or content edit ensures the entire work is clearly mapped out, whether it is a work of fiction or nonfiction.
 Looking at the big picture of your manuscript, I will ensure that these major criterion are met: